A Personal Injury Attorney Who Gets Results for New Yorkers

 We represent injured people on a contingency fee.
 That means you don’t pay us anything out of pocket.
 If we win your case, our fee is a percentage of the money we recover for you; if we don’t win, we don’t get paid at all.
 The last thing you need after an accident is another bill.
 Working on a contingency fee means we can offer high-quality representation to any injured New Yorker, regardless of your ability to pay.

 It’s important to act quickly, though.
 Important legal deadlines need to be met, and evidence needs to be gathered and preserved before it disappears.
-If you’ve been hurt in an accident in New York, your first step should be to meet with an experienced personal injury attorney.
+If you’ve been hurt in an accident in New York, your first step should be to meet with an experienced New York personal injury attorney.
 Schedule your free consultation today.